17 Consistence

 The nature of the soil materials in each horizon determines what tests can and should be done.
 The first step is to determine if the sample is cohesive.

 • Cohesive soil materials may have plasticity and stickiness characteristics and have a strength which can be measured in unconfined compression.
-All listed properties, except particle packing, can be described for non-gravelly, cohesive soils.
+All listed properties, except particle packing, can be described for non-stony, cohesive soils.

 • Non-cohesive soil materials have no shear resistance other than that developed by internal friction between grains.
 Non-cohesive soil materials, by definition, have no unconfined dry strength or plasticity, and the only property that can be meaningfully described is degree of packing or particle packing.